hms-dbmi-cellenics/pipeline/README.md

 2. Select **Allow** in the **Outgoing** dropdown menu (Alternatively, set **Status** to OFF).

 #### Javascript not connecting to the docker daemon
-When running the pipeline locally if you get:
+When running the pipeline locally you may get the following error:
 ```bash
 Creating mock Lambda function on InfraMock...
 Stack with ARN arn:aws:cloudformation:eu-west-1:000000000000:stack/local-container-launcher/f693a088 successfully created.